 Driveways over one hundred fifty feet (150’) in length are subject to approval by the Fire Authority.

 Front Yard Parking.
-Parking or storage of motor vehicles in the unpaved portion of the front yard of a residential use or residentially-zoned property is prohibited.
-A legal driveway in the front yard may be used for parking, provided the public sidewalk or pedestrian path is not blocked.
+Parking or storage of vehicles in the unpaved portion of the front yard of a residential use is prohibited.

 Commercial Vehicles.
 Commercial vehicles shall not be parked or stored on residential property in a Forestry zone, except in the following circumstances: